Metehan Güçlü

-Metehan Güçlü (born 2 April 1999) is a professional footballer who plays as a forward for French club Villefranche.
+Metehan Güçlü (born 2 April 1999) is a professional footballer who plays as a forward for French Championnat National 3 club US Le Pays du Valois.
 Born in France, he represents Turkey at international level.

 Club career

 Paris Saint-Germain

 Güçlü began his footballing career in the youth academy of AS Bondy at the age of 9, before moving to the Paris Saint-Germain Academy in 2012.
 He signed his first professional contract with Paris Saint-Germain on 21 February 2019.

 On 17 April 2019, Güçlü made his professional debut by scoring a goal in PSG's 3–2 away loss to Nantes in Ligue 1.
 He replaced Layvin Kurzawa in the 74th minute of the game and netted his first goal 15 minutes later.

 Rennes

 On 31 August 2019, Güçlü joined Rennes on a free transfer containing a sell-on percentage fee clause.

 On 9 July 2020, Ligue 2 side Valenciennes announced the signing of Güçlü from Rennes on a season-long loan deal.

 On 1 February 2022, Güçlü moved on loan to Dutch club Emmen.
 He signed for the club on a permanent transfer on 22 July.